GIF Filters: Adjusting and Filtering GIFs online

 Step 2: Choose your filters and adjustments

-Along with your GIF preview, you’ll see all of the filters available on the left.
+Along with your GIF preview, you’ll see all of the preset filters available on the left.
 Like Instagram, you can test out the filters to find your favor and press on the video to compare the filtered to the original version.
 Kapwing’s original filter library includes:

 • Cardinal: Bright, high contrast filter